New legislation asks for $100 million to help Honolulu’s small businesses

 Honolulu City Councilmember Ann Kobayashi is helping lead the Occupancy Relief Program, which is aimed at helping small businesses pay rent to stay afloat in the economy.

 “Is there any way we can use some of the federal money to help the small businesses that would qualify?
-Because we don’t want to lose any the small businesses are the backbone of our economy.”
-Kobayashi said.
+Because we don’t want to lose any of the small businesses are the backbone of our economy,” Kobayashi said.

 Some of the hardest hit are local restaurants and bars, which already operate on small margins.